 So many responsibilities!
 So much to do!
 How can a social media manager do it all?
 By maintaining a well-balanced schedule.
-Here’s a look at the daily routine of a social media manager.

 With so many different social media platforms to manage and such a long to-do list to tackle, you may find knowing where to start and how to plan your day effectively tough.